-Why Is Dirty Water Coming up From My Bathtub Drain?
+Why Is Dirty Water Coming up Through My Bathtub Drain?

 Picture this: You’re enjoying a relaxing night at your home when you hear a sinister bubbling noise accompanied by an awful smell of raw sewage coming from the bathroom.
-You run to the bathroom and see a terrifying sight: dirty water rising up from your shower drain, threatening to overflow.
+You run to the bathroom and see a terrifying sight: sewage coming out of the shower drain, threatening to overflow.

-As a homeowner, one of the scariest plumbing issues you can experience is having dirty water come up from your shower drain ‘ especially if it reeks of raw sewage and is about to overflow the bathtub.
-Learn why water is coming up out of your shower drain and what you should do about it, ahead in this blog.
+As a homeowner, one of the scariest plumbing issues you can experience is having dirty water come up from your shower drain especially if it reeks of raw sewage or if it’s the toilet backing up into the shower.
+Yuck!
+Learn why water is coming up through your bathtub drain and what you should do about it, ahead in this blog.

 The Culprit: A Clogged Sewer Drain